Termination of Parental Rights in California

 Who Can Seek Termination of Parental Rights?

-The family code defines who has standing to seek parental termination.
+The family code defines who has the standing to seek parental termination.
 Our main examples are from the point of view of a biological parent, i.e. one biological parent seeking to terminate the parental rights of the other biological parent, but termination of parental rights is not limited to legal or biological parents only.

 People who have the right to seek parental termination include:

 - A grandparent of a child

 - A stepparent of the child

 - An adult who has taken over the custody and care of a child due to the legal parents’ absence